Department Chair, Civil and Environmental Engineering

 Hand has been involved in over fifty funded environmental engineering research projects.
 He has authored and co-authored over one hundred peer reviewed journal articles, , six coauthored text books, two patents, and eight copyrighted software programs.
 His research has been published in the ASCE Journal of Environmental Engineering, Environmental Science & Technology Journal, Water Research Journal, and American Water Works Association Journal.

-He currently serves as Michigan Tech’s Conflict of Interest Coordinator, as well as an advisor for Theta Tau Fraternity and Program Director of EPD2.
-In addition, he was a project advisory committee member for the American Water Works Association Research.
+He currently serves as a project advisory committee member for the American Water Works Association Research Foundation.
 Hand also served for ten years on an annual review panel for the US Environmental Protection Agency SBIR Phase I & Phase II Nano Material proposals.

 Hand received all of his degrees from Tech: a bachelor's in engineering, with an emphasis in environment, in 1980; a master's in civil engineering in 1982; and a PhD in environmental engineering in 1991.